-Prerequisite: Consent of TCS Division.
+Prerequisite: IST 108 or consent of TCS Division.

-This course prepares students for the day-to-day skills needed to manage a Microsoft Windows server network environment and for the Microsoft Certified Professional Examination.
+(3 Credits) This course prepares students for the day-to-day skills needed to manage a Microsoft Windows server network environment and for the Microsoft Certified Professional Examination.
 Topics include publishing resources in Active Directory, managing data storage, creating shared resources, configuring and troubleshooting IIS, monitoring and managing network security, troubleshooting routing and RRAS, configuring and troubleshooting TCP/IP, configuring and administering DHCP, configuring and administering DNS and troubleshooting startup problems.
 This course may be offered in lecture or hybrid format.
 Course fee required.
 Total of 45 hours of lecture.